tomschenkjr/tomschenkjr.net-index/README.md

-#
+# tomschenkjr.net

-## Licensing

-### Icons
-This site uses icons from various sites.
-Below lists the licenses associated with each:
+This site is used as the main page of [tomschenkjr.net](http://tomschenkjr.net)